Part Three: Would You Have Asked William Thornton to Design Your House?

 Saturday Feb.y 1st— a fine day.
 The ground covered with the deepest Snow we have ever seen here (in 5 yrs)— river frozen over.— Dr T— drawing a plan of a house to build one day or other on Sq: 171Thornton continued working on the house plan on the 2nd, she wrote, and on the 3rd Mrs. Thornton, something of a draughtsman herself, "began to copy on a larger Scale the elevation and ground plan of the House."
 The house was never built, the elevation lost.
-Could the unsigned plans now in the Thornton papers that describes a larger house be one that he drew in February 1800 for his own property in Square 171?
+Could the unsigned plan now in the Thornton papers that describes a larger house be one that he drew in February 1800 for his own property in Square 171?
 At the end of Part Three of this essay, I return to this question, but for now, more on Thornton and how his career has been misconstrued.

 E Street NW in 1817